Berjango/HardenLinux/README.md

 Please note,this is currently experimental as I don't fully understand all the settings and things being done.USE AT YOUR OWN RISK.
 HAS NOT BEEN EXTENSIVELY TESTED BY ME.

+Due to ongoing development ,at times the latest code may be broken but the intention is always to correct the mistakes so try again later.
+It is normal for not all of the code to execute correctly.

 I will attempt to improve it with time.So far I have not noticed any problems with basic use including web browsing,emails and bitorrent,music streaming,videos and file browsing.
 I have noticed very significant improvement in system performance,especially web browsing.I mainly use it with Linux Mint but it could be modified for other distributions.